Rock N Roll Charters

 Summary

-Ready for some serious shark action?
-Join us on this full-day offshore adventure just a few miles from Galveston's beachfront.
-We'll be targeting various shark species, including Blacktips, Spinners, Bulls, Hammerheads, and Bonnetheads.
-Our strategy involves chumming the water to attract large schools, giving you the chance to catch 20+ fish throughout the day.
-Depending on the season, we might even fish near shrimp boats where predators are actively feeding.
-If you decide to keep your catch, we'll clean and bag it for you, so it's ready to cook up back on land.
-The boat has a restroom on board for your comfort during the 8-hour trip.
-It's perfect for anglers looking for non-stop action and the chance to reel in some big fish.
-Remember, we can take up to 5 guests, so bring your fishing buddies along for this shark-filled day on the Gulf!
+Hop aboard for a full day of shark fishing just off Galveston's coast.
+We'll be chumming the waters to attract schools of powerful sharks, giving you chances at 20+ fish throughout the trip.
+Depending on the season, we might set up near shrimp boats where predators are actively feeding.
+You can expect to hook into a variety of species like Blacktip, Spinner, Bull, Hammerhead, and Bonnethead Sharks.
+If you want to keep your catch, we'll clean and bag it for you so it's ready to cook up later.
+The boat has a restroom on board for comfort during the long day out.
+This trip is perfect for anglers who want consistent action and the opportunity to battle big fish.
+We can take up to 5 guests, so bring some friends along for the adventure.
+Just remember, deposits are non-refundable, so make sure you're committed before booking.

 Expert-Guided Shark Fishing Off Galveston Coast